Forgot password

 Down Detector can be pretty useful too.
 Screenshot by Dot Esports

-In case the CS2 servers go offline for an extended period of time, it’s almost sure that Valve will let the players know through Twitter.
-The Twitter account is also useful for finding patch notes and other bits of information.
+In the event that the CS2 servers go offline for an extended period, it’s almost certain that Valve will notify players through X (formerly Twitter).
+The account is also useful for finding patch notes and other bits of information.

-What to do if the servers are up but you can’t play CS2
+What to do if CS2 servers are up but you can’t play

 If there are no clear CS2 server issues and you’re still having trouble connecting, then it may be a problem with your game.

-Restart your game and check for an update, then check to make sure your internet connection is working properly.
+Restart your game and check for an update, then make sure your internet connection is working properly.
 If problems persist after that, you may have to contact Valve.

 Dot Esports is supported by our audience.
 When you purchase through links on our site, we may earn a small affiliate commission.
 Learn more about our Affiliate Policy